 Native American Culture

-Native Americans assigned the goat symbolic meanings to ideas such as fertility, sexuality and creativity.
+Native Americans assigned the goat symbolism to ideas such as fertility, sexuality, and creativity.
 There are many stories of Native American folk tales involving goats: “The Young Man Who Married a Dog’s Daughter,” “Shape-Shifting Witches” or “How Deer Got His Horns.”